firasuke/DOTSLASHLINUX/content/post/2017-09-11-The-Linux-Kernel-Configuration-Guide-Part-11.md

 The following section will be posted on 11/09/2017.
 I just wanted to post this part as many users have asked me how can they know what option they need to include or not.
 Stay tuned!
 <br/>
 <br/>
-Starting from this section, I won't be listing all options.
-I'
+Starting from this section, I'll only be listing the options that are required for my drivers to work.
+Not much explanation is need in the drivers section as the reason of excluding other options would simply be because I don't have such parts in my system.